JacobW22/Youtube_helper/README.md

 - Django Rest Framework - v3.14.0
 - Bootstrap - v5.2.2
 - JQuery - v3.2.1
+- Celery - v5.3.1 and Rabbitmq - v3.12.2
 - Docker - v23.0.5
+- AWS S3 buckets

 ## Features
-- You can create account and manipulate user settings
+- You can create accounts and manipulate user settings
 - You can use free tools including api service
 - You can check your recent activity and go back to items in history